npalgit/project_mountain_view/README.md

 #Notes on dataStructure
 It contains various dataStructure I implemented both for exercise purpose.
 Those dataStructures may be used by other coding interview questions in this repo.
 ## To Compile a file that depends on a class from dataStructure subdirectory:
+- Make sure the class contains package.interview.subdirectory;
     - Go outside of root interview directory and compile.
     - javac interview/subdirectory/Class.java
     - java interview/subdirectory/Class